Julie Taylor

 About me

 I’m a fully qualified, experienced practitioner, registered as both a psychotherapist and a counsellor with the UKCP and the BACP.
-I also work as a university lecturer in counselling and psychotherapy.
+I also teach and research in the field of Counselling and Psychotherapy.

 Training, qualifications & experience